Omeprazole Side Effects On Weight, Appetite, Mental Health, Cancer, & More.

 FAQ 4: Does stopping omeprazole cause weight gain?

-No evidence suggesting that stopping omeprazole can lead to weight gain.
+No evidence suggests that stopping omeprazole can lead to weight gain.
 Moreover, using omeprazole, rather than stopping it, can lead to weight gain.
 A study in the “World Journal of Gastroenterology” found that 70% of people taking omeprazole for long periods may experience weight gain.

 Follow up your weight if your doctor prescribes omeprazole for long periods.
 Also, track your weight after stopping omeprazole together with any diet or lifestyle changes that can cause weight gain.
 And discuss the issue with your doctor.